 This paleo lemon curd is honey-sweetened and uses whole eggs, meaning you’re not stuck with a load of egg whites!

-When organic lemons are on sale, I go wild and buy several pounds of them.
-I don’t often buy organic produce because it’s so wildly expensive, but if I’m going to zest lemons and oranges, I go organic.
+When organic lemons are on sale (here’s why you want to buy your lemons organic if using the zest), I go wild and buy several pounds of them.
 I zest them and then freeze the zest in a small glass jar.

-That way I don’t have to obsess over finding cheap organic lemons and oranges later in the year.
-I don’t often bake orange flavored goodies outside of the winter but it’s comforting to know that I could if I wanted to. ;) Plus I can only turn down Mr. T’s requests for chocolate orange scones for so long before I break down and make him some.
+That way I don’t have to obsess over finding cheap organic lemons later in the year.
+I don’t often bake lemon-flavored recipes outside of the winter but it’s comforting to know that I could if I wanted to.

 And because I didn’t need a ton of egg whites taking up room in the fridge, I used whole eggs.
-And it worked!
+It worked!